lukaszmadrzynski/Website-Update/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          Our commitment to quality and sustainability has earned us recognition from major domestic and international organizations, including IUCN and UNESCO as well as various media outlets, including CCTV, National Geographic, and Discovery Channel.
+          Follow a team that has earned recognition from major domestic and international organizations, including IUCN and UNESCO as well as various media outlets, including CCTV, National Geographic, and Discovery Channel.
         image:
           url: /images/Forever Icon.webp
           altText: Placeholder image